Found this helpful? Share it!

 Try out our Practice Exam for the B1 Residential Building Inspector Certification Exam!

-This practice exam is designed for those who are looking to take the B1 Residential Building Inspector Certification Exam through the International Code Council (ICC).
+This practice exam is designed for those who are looking to take the 2015 or 2018 version of the B1 Residential Building Inspector Certification Exam through the International Code Council (ICC).
 These practice exams are intended to help you prepare for the actual exam by helping you navigate through the code book to familiarize yourself with the specific code sections.
 They will test your knowledge on the exam content areas covered to improve your chances of passing the certification exam.

 This is a great way to prepare yourself for the actual exam administered by ICC.
 Every building code professional knows that the key to passing the ICC exams is to do practice problems.
 Don’t just take the exam purely on experience alone.
 Let this resource get you focused on realistic problems built around the exam content being covered.